isomerpages/govtech-gobusiness/_browse-all-licences-LTA/Omnibus-Driver's-Vocational-Licence.md

 ### Documents Needed

 <ul>
- <li><strong>NRIC – Front and Back</strong><br>
+ <li><strong>NRIC - Front and Back</strong><br>
  For Singaporean / SPR: NRIC<br>
  Mandatory to upload upon application for all type of vocational licences.</li>
- <li><strong>Employment Pass / S Pass / Work Permit / In-principle approval letter by MOM stating Name, FIN, Occupation (must be ”Bus Driver”), Expiry date and Company Name – Front and Back</strong><br>
+ <li><strong>Employment Pass / S Pass / Work Permit / In-principle approval letter by MOM stating Name, FIN, Occupation (must be "Bus Driver"), Expiry date and Company Name - Front and Back</strong><br>
- For Foreigner: Employment Pass / S Pass / Work Permit / In-principle approval letter by MOM stating Name, FIN, Occupation (must be ”Bus Driver”), Expiry date and Company Name<br>
+ For Foreigner: Employment Pass / S Pass / Work Permit / In-principle approval letter by MOM stating Name, FIN, Occupation (must be "Bus Driver"), Expiry date and Company Name<br>
  Mandatory to upload upon application for all type of vocational licences.</li>
  <li><strong>Passport size photo</strong><br>
  Please provide a recent passport size photograph (400 by 514 pixels (35mm by 45mm)).
 Photo must be recent with full face, front view with eyes open, ensure the full head from top of hair to the bottom of chin and head must be at the centre, wears a collared shirt, and on white background.
 Headgear worn in accordance with religious or racial custom is acceptable as long as it does not hide the facial features.
 Photo in any uniform group is not allowed.<br>